TomasHubelbauer/net-ecosystem-review/README.md

 Allow favoriting / watching items (probably only locally) to have them appear highlighted in the leaderboard and in the line chart.

+Display another chart which is not total but a change record-to-record.